ezajko/oc/README.md

 git submodule update
 ```

-## Deploy
+## Runninng

 * `ansible-playbook deploy.yml`
   * Answer the questions to configure the environment.
-* The playbook will create an answer file in the format
+  * A new file named answers-<DATE>.yml will be created.
+This
-  `answers-<date>.yml`.
-This file contains all your answers, you can skip
+    file contains all your answers to all previous questions, you
-  prompt by using this answer file like this `ansible-playbook -e
-  @answers-2019092419.yml`
+    will use this in the next steps.
+* Add the image `ansible-playbook add-image.yml -e @answers-<date>.yml`
+* Install OpenHPC `ansible-playbook basic-openhpc.yml -e @answers-<date>.yml`
+* Install Slurm `ansible-playbook slurm.yml -e @answers-<date>.yml`

 ## Create image